aadi753/Chorus/README.md

 ---

 ## **Before diving in let's see what Chorus can do for you:**

-## Sample profile for a 1 DOF system
+### Sample profile for a 1 DOF system

  ![Chorus Architecture](images/single_dof_test.png)

-- blue is target position
+- Blue is target position
-- orange is output position
+- Orange is output position
-- green is output velocity
+- Green is output velocity
-- red is output acceleration
+- Red is output acceleration

 - Jerk output **(Chorus outputs a constant jerk)**